trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Dashboard**
 <br>
-The dashboard gives access to important status information, as well as chosen Collections, to see the general health of your team's progress.
+The dashboard displays the general health of a team’s progress, gives access to important status information, as well as provides easy access to pinned Collections.
 This allows Roadmap to be useful as a quick overview of each business day, rather than a chore or additional baggage.
-{: .measure-wide .mt0 .mb5 }
+{: .measure-wide .mt0 }

 **Exceptions**
 <br>
-Exceptions are contextually chosen bounds for data across Roadmap.
-This helps a user direct their attention to problem areas, and help prioritize decisions.
+Exceptions are contextually-chosen bounds for data in Roadmap.
+This helps a user direct their attention to problem areas, and helps prioritize decisions.
 For example, a project manager might only care about Utilization if it is under 75% or over 110%.
 A color-coded saved report can alert them to the issue, and they can drill-down to find and solve the problem.
-{: .measure-wide .mt0 .mb5 }
+{: .measure-wide .mb5 }

 <span class="link dim out">[https://beta.ppmroadmap.com](https://beta.ppmroadmap.com)</span>